 - In laser cutting processes, one often needs to start with the generation of an initial hole (piercing), from which the actual cutting process can continue.

-- In electronic manufacturing, many small holes for contacting components on printed circuits boards need to be fabricated quickly.
+- In electronic manufacturing, many small holes for contacting components on printed circuit boards need to be fabricated quickly.
 Microvias are realized in high density interconnect (HDI) substrates.
 Similarly, silicon solar cells are often contacted on the backside with such methods, with contacts lead through laser-made holes.

 - For various purposes, one requires tiny holes, but often with a substantial depth, in glass, sapphire or ceramic materials.
 Such holes in hard and brittle materials would be difficult or impossible to achieve with conventional drilling methods.